This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Can baking soda cause gray hair?

-Baking soda doesn’t cause gray hair, but it can affect your hair’s texture.
+Baking soda doesn’t directly cause gray hair, but it can dry and damage hair, which might make gray strands appear more noticeable.

 Are there natural alternatives to baking soda for gray hair?